PASSAGE11

 through me results in a welter of confusion.

 Breaths away?
-Or breathe away.
+No breathe away.

 No Direction Home (for either of us).